Akther2034165/singers-hub/README.md

-# Application Name : Singers Club
+# Application Name : Singers Hub

 - This is an application which is select singer for concert.
 - This application also calculate the salary amount of those selected singer.